|

 needed to be a spur connection put in between the foot of

 the bridge and US 50.
-The connection goes from SH 109 at 3rd
+The connection goes from the foot of the SH 109 bridge at 3rd

-and Main, west along 3rd to Bradish, then north to US 50.
+and Adams, west along 3rd one block to Bradish, then two blocks north to US 50.

 History: